yoesk8/project-4-fitnessblog/README.md

 ### 1. Account Management Tools

 * Helpful account management tools could be provided, such as the ability to update usernames, email addresses and passwords.
 * A password recovery by email function could also be provided.
-The [flask-security](https://pythonhosted.org/Flask-Security/features.html) extension can provide this functionality, as well as some other more advanced account management tools.
+Django authentication tools could be used for this.

-### 2. Additional Log Filters
+### 2. Article Filters

-* Admin user to be able to filter the log page by date range.
+* The ability for all users to filter the articles by category.

-### 3. Simplification of the add readings form
+### 3. Search Articles

-* Eliminating the "Combined chlorine selection option and just subtracting the Total minus the free and populating that area accordingly
+* The ability to search articles that contain a word or words in either the title or body

-### 4. Email notification to the admin when readings are outside parameters
+### 4. Chat functionality

-* Admin to automatically receive an email whenever readings are outside parameters and action is needed
+* The ability to chat with other users of the blog.
+Django channels could be used for this.

 ### 5. Code optimization and refactoring

-* This was my first major project using Python and Flask, so there are a few areas where I feel the code could be made neater and more efficient.
+* This was my first major project using Python and Django, so there are a few areas where I feel the code could be made neater and more efficient.
-* In particular, more helper functions could be employed to avoid repeating common tasks across the different functions.
+* In particular, replacing some function based views with class based view

 ***